 8. Camp out with wild and exotic animals at the Fossil Rim Wildlife Center in Glen Rose.
-The 1,700-acre center is home to over 1,000 animals and 50 species of native and non-native animals.
+The 1,800-acre center is home to over 1,100 animals and 50 species of native and non-native animals.

 9. Go eat some Tex-Mex.
 A hole-in-the-wall.
-Or a chain, like Gloria’s.
-Or one of these suggestions from Texas Monthly.
-Listen to dueling mariachi bands while chowing down on fajitas and schooners of margaritas at El Ranchito in Oak Cliff on a Saturday night.
+Or a chain.
+Or one of these suggestions from across the state, or from this list of North Texas eateries.
+Specifically in Dallas: Don't miss listening to dueling mariachi bands while chowing down on fajitas and schooners of margaritas at El Ranchito in Oak Cliff on a Saturday night.